GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Related Work

 \section{Related Work}

-\myparagraph{Video generation.} Generative video modeling has evolved rapidly, from early GAN-based methods that produced short, low-resolution clips \cite{tulyakov2018mocogan,li2018video,Acharya2018} to large-scale diffusion-based architectures capable of generating temporally coherent, semantically consistent videos \cite{Weng2024}.
+\myparagraph{Video generation.} Generative video modeling has evolved rapidly, from early GAN-based methods that produced short, low-resolution clips \cite{tulyakov2018mocogan,li2018video,Acharya2018} to large-scale diffusion- and flow-based architectures capable of generating temporally coherent, semantically consistent videos \cite{Weng2024}.
 Recent open-source models such as CogVideoX \cite{yang2024cogvideox} and WAN \cite{wan2025} push the frontier of video length, resolution, and controllability while proposing both text-to-video and image-to-video variants.

-Editing generated videos remains challenging: precise modification to content, viewpoint, or lighting is difficult once frames are synthesized.
-To address this, several control strategies have emerged, introducing user-guided conditioning based on edge maps, depth, sketches, or explicit 3D geometry for structural control \cite{chen2023controlavideo,Yenphraphai2024ImageSculpting,chang2024magicpose,hu2023animateanyone}, and illumination-aware guidance for lighting control \cite{kocsis2024lightit,Magar_lightlab}.
-These mechanisms allow precise control over motion, composition, and scene appearance, substantially improving the usability and compositional fidelity of generative video systems.
+Editing videos remains challenging: precise changes to content, viewpoint, or lighting are difficult once the frames have been synthesized.
+To address this, control strategies have emerged, introducing user-guided conditioning based on edge maps, depth, sketches, or explicit 3D geometry for structural control \cite{chen2023controlavideo,Yenphraphai2024ImageSculpting,chang2024magicpose,hu2023animateanyone}, and illumination-aware guidance for lighting control \cite{kocsis2024lightit,fortier2026spotlight,Magar_lightlab}.
+These mechanisms allow precise control over motion, composition, and scene appearance, enhancing the usability and compositional fidelity of generative video systems.

-\myparagraph{Camera control methods.} Beyond content and appearance, viewpoint control has become key in generative video.
-A common representation for such control is Plücker rays, described in \cref{sec:plucker}.
-This formulation enables differentiable, geometrically consistent camera manipulation.

-In static image generation, PreciseCam~\cite{bernal2025precisecam} introduces absolute control over camera pose by conditioning on roll, pitch, field of view, and lens distortion alongside textual prompts.
-For image-to-video generation, methods such as MotionCanvas~\cite{xing2025motioncanvas}, Diffusion-as-Shader~\cite{gu2025das}, and TrajectoryCrafter \cite{mark2025trajectorycrafter} employ point cloud conditioning to maintain spatial coherence while navigating a scene from an initial reference image.
-While effective, these approaches depend on the depth and pose estimation quality of the initial reference frame, which can restrict flexibility and generalization.
+\myparagraph{Camera control methods.} In static image generation, PreciseCam~\cite{bernal2025precisecam} (similarly, \cite{liao2026thinking}) provide text-to-image models with absolute control over camera pose by conditioning on roll, pitch, field of view, and lens distortion alongside textual prompts.
+For image-to-video generation, ViewCrafter~\cite{yu2024viewcrafter} and GEN3C~\cite{ren2025gen3c} generate novel views from a single input image, but cannot handle scene motion.
+Methods such as MotionCanvas~\cite{xing2025motioncanvas}, Diffusion-as-Shader~\cite{gu2025das}, and TrajectoryCrafter \cite{mark2025trajectorycrafter} maintain spatial coherence with point cloud conditioning from an initial reference image.
+While effective, these approaches depend on the reference frame's depth and pose estimation quality, limiting flexibility and generalization.